Open and Affirming (ONA) Team

 “Pray Away” on Netflix – Former leaders of the “pray the gay away” movement contend with the aftermath unleashed by their actions, while a survivor seeks healing and acceptance from more than a decade of trauma.

-Brian Donovan, Melissa Maas, Tim Wolfe, Christine Sylvain, Mike Detollenaere, Becky & Alexa Tivey, Lilly Chartrain, Amy & Steve Chartrain
+Melissa Maas, Jenn Hammons, Christine Sylvain, Mike Detollenaere, Becky Tivey, Lilly Chartrain, Amy Chartrain

 If you have any questions, please reach out to one of us.